-Why a problem statement is a must In your marketing proposal
+Why a problem statement is a must in your marketing proposal

-If yes, you are not the only one.
+If yes, you’re not the only one.

-What’s even more surprising is that it can be prevented by one simple method:
+What’s even more surprising is that it can be prevented by one simple method: a problem statement.

 What is a problem statement?

-Writing a problem statement allows you to break down the problem with a holistic summary.
-Before summarising your client’s problems, you must truly understand it first.
+Writing a problem statement allows you to break down the problem in a holistic summary.
+Of course, before summarizing your client’s problem, you must truly understand it first.
 This involves an open dialogue about the specific bottlenecks and challenges faced by your client.

-Upon summarising the problem, there are two positive outcomes.
+When you summarize the problem, there are two positive outcomes.

 Your client claims they want to grow their revenue and net promoter score.
 As an agency, you get excited because you know exactly what you’re going to do.
 You know for sure that you have proven marketing strategies in your arsenal that will exceed your client’s expectations.

 However, take a step back.
 Ask yourself an honest question.
-Do you know what problem you are solving for your client?
+Do you really know what problem you are solving for your client?